hhenson/hgraph/README.md

 This provides a DSL and runtime to support the computation of results over time, featuring a graph based directed acyclic dependency graph and the concept of time-series properties.
-The language is function based, and promotes composition to extend behaviour.
+The language is function-based, and promotes composition to extend behaviour.

 Here is a simple example: